Pension income planning

 • Your pension provider(s) will write to you and give you a valuation of your pension pot and your options, including offering you an annuity.

 • However, you are under no obligation to take out your pension from this company.
 You may choose to do your own research and compare all the options available to you before accepting their offer.
-Use our Annuity Calculator for expert guidance on your options.
+Use our annuity calculator for expert guidance on your options.

 • Remember, you are entitled to take up to 25% of your pension pot as a lump sum to do whatever you wish; take a holiday, pay off debts, make home improvements.
 It’s entirely up to you.